pthariensflame/refraction/README.md

 [![Crates.io](https://docs.rs/refraction/badge.svg)](https://docs.rs/refraction)

 A pure [Rust](https://www.rust-lang.org) [lens](https://www21.in.tum.de/teaching/fp/SS15/papers/17.pdf) library.
-This is a work in progress.
+This is a work in progress, and is not yet ready for production use.

+## Examples

+Coming soon!